 Sharbat Banafsha is indicated in catarrh, cold, cough, fever, headache and pain and soreness of throat.
-It is a cooling in nature and gives relief in acute thirst.
-Here is given more about this medicine, such as benefits, indication/therapeutic uses, composition and dosage.
+It is cooling in nature and gives relief in acute thirst.
+Here is given more about this medicine, such as benefits, indication/therapeutic uses, composition, and dosage.

 - Synonyms: Sharbat-e-Banafsha, Sharbat-e-Banaphsha

 - Type of medicine: Classical Unani Medicine

 Unani System of medicine evolved in Greece and was first introduced to India by the Arabs.
 It is also called as Greco-Arab medicine, Unani Tibb, Arabian medicine, or Islamic medicine.
 Hippocrates is known as the father of this system of medicine.
 The theoretical framework of Unani medicine is based on his teachings.

 It is a traditional medicinal system and commonly practiced in South Asia.
 The origins of Unani medicines are found in the doctrines of the ancient Greek physicians Hippocrates and Galen.
 It was later developed and refined through systematic experiment by the Arabs.
 Unani medicines are prepared from medicinal plants, minerals, animals products, etc. In Unani medicine, single drugs or their combinations in raw forms are preferred over compound formulations.
 The naturally occurring drugs used in this system are usually free from any side effects.

 - Gul Banafsha Viola odorata Flower 1/2 kg